anton-3/kuebiko-cubing/README.md

 ## development/hosting quickstart

-project SHOULD work on python 3.10+, does NOT support 3.9 or older
+project does NOT support 3.9 or older, SHOULD work on python 3.10+

 - `cp .env.example .env`
 - (edit .env to your liking)